Doctrine and Maturity2015 Mar 5

 You can make people comply to law, but you can’t make them love.
 God isn’t ultimately interested in lawful compliance; he wants people who have chosen to be motivated like he is - by love for others.

 Jesus came preaching the good news of his new kingdom.
-This is a spiritual kingdom (John 18:36, Matt 6:9-10) that exists in parallel to earthly kingdoms.
+This is a spiritual kingdom (John 18:36, Matthew 6:9-10) that exists in parallel to earthly kingdoms.
 The whole of law in this spiritual kingdom is one, the law of love. (see also) And so love is the basis of living the gospel.

 The Quality of Love